 Painter and performance artist based in Panama City, Panama

-In 2019, she graduated from Florida State University with a BFA in Studio Art with a focus on painting, she also works in performance, video, and sculpture.
-Her work has been exhibited both individually and collectively in Panama and the United States.
-She has been awarded the Susan and Mark Messersmith Art Scholarship, College Leadership Council Six Research, and Creative Grant, and most recently “Fondo de apoyo a la produccion artistica” from the Contemporary Art Museum of Panama.
-In 2020, she joined the feminist art collective Panama Fem Art Coalition (PFAC) as the youngest member of the group.
+In 2019, she graduated from Florida State University with a BFA in Studio Art focusing on painting, she also works in performance, video, and sculpture.
+Her work has been exhibited both individually and collectively in Central America and the United States.
+Since 2020, she has been a part of the Panamanian feminist collective Panama Fem Art Coalition (PFAC) as the youngest member of the group.
+She has been awarded the Susan and Mark Messersmith Art Scholarship, College Leadership Council Six Research and Creative Grant and most recently “el fondo de apoyo a la produccion artistica” from the Contemporary Art Museum of Panama.
+In 2021 she had her most recent solo show in the Panamanian art gallery ‘Mateo Sariel’ called ‘Adentro’ curated by the artist Milko Delgado.

 My work investigates mundane narratives, my experience as a young woman, belongingness, space, and place connecting viewer and the material.
 My gestural technique transcends traditional painting canons focusing on paint as an object and a material that holds as much value as the image being depicted.
 Through observation, I create unexpected relationships between colors, form, and textures where painting and drawing intersect.
 My body serves as a vehicle that pushes these orthodox boundaries and further describes the physicality and plasticity of paint.
 Nature permeates and informs my bold colors making reference to the day to day objects that form portraits of a cosmopolitan tropical upbringing.